josephukwenya/josephukwenya/README.md

 ### Hi, I'm Joseph Ukwenya.

-Aspiring software engineer seeking an intern position starting August 2024.
+Aspiring software engineer seeking an intern position starting October 2024.
 Enthusiastic about learning and growing in the field.

 *  🤝 Open to Collaborations: Interested in Node.js and React projects.
 *  🌍 Location: Based in Lagos, Nigeria.